msisk23/MPC_Project/README.md

-## Building a secure communication layer for Multi-Party Comptuing - Project Description
+## Building a secure communication layer for Multi-Party Computing - Project Description

 ## 1. Visions and Goals of the Project